-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Inputs other than guoted prices included within Level 1 that are either directly or indirectly observable; - Level 3 Unobservable inputs in which little or no market activity exists, therefore requiring an entity to develop its own assumptions about the assumptions that market participants would use in pricing.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included within Level 1 that are either directly or indirectly observable;

+Level 3 - Unobservable inputs in which little or no market activity exists, therefore requiring an entity to develop its own assumptions about the assumptions that market participants would use in pricing.

 The fair value of the warrant liability and the derivative liability is based on level 2 (significant observable) and level 3 (unobservable) inputs.
 The fair value of the royalty preferred shares is based on level 3 inputs.
+There have been no transfers between these levels in the current year or the prior year.